 No matter what your company size or industry is, though, it’s crucial that you take a strategic approach to your website redesign.
 Know what isn’t working, what does currently work, and what goals you wish to achieve.

 Otherwise, how will you take advantage of your existing web traffic?
 Worse, what happens if your web design is causing people to avoid visiting your site at all?

 Let’s look at some of my favorite techniques for creating a website redesign strategy and implementing it for maximum ROI.
-If you’d like to skip around, here are the topics I’ll address:

 I answer three questions when deciding whether or not to redesign a website: